Introducing The Pulse by GRESB

 What’s up with residential real estate?

-For the first episode of The Pulse by GRESB, we are bringing you a conversation about what’s new in residential real estate, the positioning of the industry within the GRESB Benchmark, changes coming around the corner, and much more.
-Watch our first episode below, featuring:
+For this episode of The Pulse by GRESB, we are bringing you a conversation about what’s new in residential real estate, the positioning of the industry within the GRESB Benchmark, changes coming around the corner, and much more.
+Watch the episode below, featuring:

 Transcript